Award winning Michigan Wrongful Death Lawyers

 If the death was the result of negligence or recklessness—such as a car accident, construction accident or by medical malpractice—anger can also be present.

-The law office of Keller & Keller is a leader in wrongful death claims.
+Keller & Keller is a leader in Michigan wrongful death claims.
 This reputation dates back to 1960, when founder George S. Keller took to the supreme court the case of a 14-year-old Boy Scout who was struck and killed by a vehicle while walking.
 Wycko v.
 Gnodtke forced courts to reconsider "pecuniary loss," altering wrongful death laws throughout the country.

 Today, every attorney with Keller & Keller is well-versed in wrongful death law.
 We understand how to prove liability when death occurs.
 Our firm reviews every claim free of charge and we can analyze your case quickly over the phone, thanks to our online database of Michigan accident reports.